You would need to take a screenshot of the calendar and save it as a jpeg, gif or png in order to use it in your email.

 I am with you 100%.
 I have been using the site for over 2 years on one account and just started using it on another account.
 Both need to have calendars embedded in them Constant Contact, please work on this and add this feature soon!

 I have added you to the request for this to be reviewed for a future release.
-In the meantime this FAQ is the best option available for what your looking for.
+In the meantime manually creating a calendar through a table is the best option available for what your looking for.

 We would be interested in the ability to embed the agenda view of our Google calendar into our email.
 Has there been any progress made on this feature?
 Would there be a way to do it with XML?